Importing, exporting, and modifying routes

 Splitting a route

-Every leg of a route is self-contained.
-This means that a route can be split into combinations of one or more legs:
+Each leg of a route is self-contained.
+This means you can split a route into combinations of one or more legs:

 1fun splitRoute(